mingdali6717/SemGrad/README.md

 ### RUN BASELINES
-Evaluate the performance of SemGrad and HybridGrad as follows:
+Evaluate the performance of baselines as follows:
 ```
 bash run_baselines.bash
 ```